-Japanese knotweed is a rhizomatous plant.
-The plant’s roots and rhizomes can grow to a depth of 2m, meaning that it has a modified stem system that grows underground (much like a tree’s roots), which can render it dormant for extended periods, making it practically invisible to the naked eye from above the system.
+Japanese knotweed is a perennial invasive species that has a rhizome root system.
+The plant’s roots and rhizomes can grow to a depth of 2m, meaning that it has a modified stem system that grows underground (much like a tree’s roots), these rhizomes enable Japanese Knotweed to lay dormant for extended periods.
+This makes the plant practically invisible to the naked eye from above the system.
 Unlike a tree’s roots, however, each rhizome is capable of producing new nodes and sending shoots up to the surface to create a new plant.
 When given the opportunity to grow, Japanese knotweed can damage property and also harm the environment.

 Japanese Knotweed Rhizomes